-There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
-2023 Evidence of Coverage for Sonder Complete Health Medicare Advantage (HMO) Chapter 4 Medical Benefits Chart (what is covered and what you pay)
+There is no coinsurance. copayment, or deductible for preventive obesity screening and therapy.

-Services that are covered for you What you must pay when you get these services Opioid treatment program services In-Network: Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: \$40 Copayment for Medicare-Covered Services U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+What you must pay when Services that are covered for you you get these services Opioid treatment program services In-Network: Members of our plan with opioid use disorder (OUD) can \$30 Copayment for receive coverage of services to treat OUD through an Opioid Medicare-Covered Treatment Program (OTP) which includes the following Services services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
 Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Referral for services required.